Reuh/candran/README.md

 	print(line)
 end

--- The assignement have the same priority as regular assignements, i.e., the lowest. if a = 1 and 2 then -- will be read as a = (1 and 2) elseif (a = 1) and 2 then -- will be read as (a = 1) and 2
+-- The assignment have the same priority as regular assignments, i.e., the lowest. if a = 1 and 2 then -- will be read as a = (1 and 2) elseif (a = 1) and 2 then -- will be read as (a = 1) and 2
 end
 ```

-Assignements can be used in the condition of if, elseif and while statements.
-Several variables can be assigned; only the first will be tested in the condition, for each assignement.
+Assignments can be used in the condition of if, elseif and while statements.
+Several variables can be assigned; only the first will be tested in the condition, for each assignment.
 The assigned variables will be in scope the duration of the block; for if statements, they will also be in scope for the following elseif(s) and else.

 For while statements, the assigned expression will be reevaluated at each iteration.